BACK PAIN RECENT POSTS

 The problem is that when these discs are injured, the inner liquid-like nucleus leak at the weak point straining the surrounding ligaments, nerves and muscle tissues.

-Sadly, the injured disc threatens the structure of your spine causing pain, and the severity of the upper back paindepends on the degree of disc injury.
+Sadly, the injured disc threatens the structure of your spine causing pain, and the severity of the upper back pain depends on the degree of disc injury.

 8. Scoliosis